 We are still taking applications from attendees who want to participate in J/i’s version of Shark Tank, a live pitch contest in the Saturday morning entrepreneurship session.
 See details on this J/i Pitch Contest page — and enter for your chance at winning a new Kindle.

 MediaShift Mixer Added for Thursday: MediaShift is hosting a networking mixer at the conference hotel, the College Park Marriott Hotel & Conference Center, from 6 pm to 8 pm on Thursday, April 3.
-Registration for J/I will be open from 4 pm to 8 pm, so you can register for the conference and then drop by the MediaShift Mixer.
+Registration for J/I will be open from 4 pm to 8 pm in the same area, so you can register for the conference and then drop by the MediaShift Mixer.
 Admission to the mixer costs nothing and includes one free drink; please RSVP in advance through the MediaShift Mixer page.

 Teach-A-Thon and Research-A-Thon — Applications are now closed for the Teach-a-Thon and Research-a-Thon.
-Check back soon for the list of presenters.
-Meantime, the full program and schedule are outlined below.
+See the list of presenters in the PROGRAM tab above.

 Friday, April 4: